 There are many aspects that must be taken into consideration for the Smart Mirror.
 However, there are few aspects that the project relies on greatly for the success of the project's goal.
-The key performance aspects of the Smart Mirror include the range of phone connectivity, the time required to access and switch applications or widgets, and the accuracy of the voice control software.
-The background section will provide background information for the key components of the project and the key performance aspects of each.
+The key performance aspects of the Smart Mirror include the range of phone connectivity and the time required to access and switch applications or widgets The background section will provide background information for the key components of the project and the key performance aspects of each.